-- The Accept, Reject and Settings Button section consists of following fields as shown above:
+- The Accept, Accept All, Reject and Settings Button section consists of the following fields as shown below:

 - The Text field lets you add the button text.

 - Text Color lets you choose the text color.

 - Show as field lets you choose whether the shortcode should appear as a button or as links.
-In case of a button, the background colour can be changed.
+Choose button style to set required the background colour.

 - You have the option to set an action against the button/link.
-Close header option simply closes the cookie bar upon a user action whereas the Open URL option opens the specified URL in a new or existing window as the case may be.
+The close header option simply closes the cookie bar upon a user action whereas the Open URL option opens the specified URL in a new or existing window as the case may be.

 - Select the desired size for the button from the drop-down as either Extra large, Large, Medium, or Small.

 - The additional fields for the Read More Link apart from the common options are the following:

-- You can either key in a URL of the page where you want your visitors to be directed to or select a page from the list of available pages on the website (My Account, Checkout, Cart).
+- Page: Select a page from the list of available pages on the website to redirect users.
+(My Account, Checkout, Cart).

 There are two main panels within the Themes: a Cookie bar-Design editor and a Cookie message-Text editor.

-- The Cookie bar-Design editor window will display the cookie bar that is currently active in the website.
-Each of the elements within the design editor panel like the cookie text, buttons, etc can be customized via a control panel by clicking on the individual elements respectively.
-You can customize the font size, colour, weight, border or even include a custom CSS from the control panel.
+- The Cookie bar-Design editor window will display the cookie bar that is currently active on the website.
+Click on a cookie text, buttons, etc from the design editor to customize it.
+You can customize the font size, color, weight, border, or even include a custom CSS from the control panel.

 Alternatively, you may use the Change template button to adopt a cookie bar from some of our default templates under the Banner or Pop up or Widget formats in the following manner.